 Appeal Procedures, College/School Grade and Academic*

 Students should first seek to settle grade disputes informally with the instructor.
 Each College and School has established formal grade appeal procedures.
 These procedures are available from the Dean's Office of the College or School and links are provided at the bottom of this page.
 In most instances, formal grade appeals must be filed within thirty days of the time the student has or should have received his/her final grade.
-Student appeals that rise to the level of the Office of the Provost will be handled by R. Darin Ellis, Associate Provost for Academic Programs.